deiluca/robust_monitoring_organoid_growth/README.md

      style="float: center; margin-right: 10px; height:300px" />

 ### SegFormer re-training
-Please use the [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) repository and the scripts located in [model_training/SegFormer](model_training/SegFormer).s
+Please use the [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) repository and the scripts located in [model_training/SegFormer](model_training/SegFormer).

+The configuration files `segformer_mit-b0.py`, `schedule_160k.py`, and `default_runtime.py`, referenced in the [training config files](model_training/SegFormer/config_files_training/split-0.py), are available in the [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) repository.
+These files have not been modified from their original versions.

 The data structure required for training the SegFormer model is as follows:
 ```